jose-caballero/pyconfidence/README.md

 # pyconfidence
-package to manage python config files
+package to manage python config files.

+Contributions are more than welcome.